gdgpisa/hoverboard-2023/public/data/faq.md

 ### I registered on meetup.com.
 Is that valid as a ticket?

-No, the only valid tickets for eventbrite are the one [available on Eventbrite](http://bit.ly/dfpi19-tickets).
+No, the only valid tickets for eventbrite are the one [available on the GDG platform](https://gdg.community.dev/events/details/google-gdg-pisa-presents-gdg-iwd-devfest-pisa-2023/).

 ### What should I carry on to the conference?